-Get Started with Python using Flask Framework
+Get Started with Python Using the Flask Framework

-Sign up for a Plivo Account
+Sign up for a Plivo account

-When you sign up with Plivo, you will start with a free trial account to experiment with and learn about our services.
-This free trial account comes with free credits.
-If you wish to continue with our service, you can add more credits and purchase a number by clicking here.
-Add a number and credits to your account to start testing the full range of our voice and SMS service features.
+When you sign up with Plivo, we give you a free trial account and free credits to experiment with and learn about our services.
+You can add a number to your account to start testing the full range of our voice and SMS service features.

-Follow these steps to successfully sign up for a free trial account:
+Follow these steps to get a free trial account:

-- Sign up with your work email address
+1. Sign up with your work email address.

-- Check your inbox for an activation email from Plivo.
-Click on the link in the email to activate your account.
+2. Check your inbox for an activation email message from Plivo.
+Click on the link in the message to activate your account.

-- Enter your mobile number to complete the phone verification step.
+3. Enter your mobile number to complete the phone verification step.

 Sign up with your work email address

-If you have any issues creating a Plivo account, please reach out to our Support Team for assistance.
+If you have any issues creating a Plivo account, please contact our support team for assistance.

 Install Python

-Install Plivo Python Package
+Install Flask and the Plivo Python SDK

 $ mkdir mypythonapp